Our Favorite 100 Grocery Store Backpacking Foods

 BAKING SUPPLIES, SPICES & OILS

 Your meals and snacks for backpacking don’t have to be boring.
 The flavor possibilities are endless, even when you’re on a mountain!
 One way to add more flavor to your hiking foods and snacks is to take advantage of the baking supplies, spices, and oils aisle.
-This aisle is a great place to find sweet treats, spices, seasonings, and calorie-dense oils to add flavor to your backpacking meals.
-The added calories from oils and milk and egg powders can also make your meal more satisfying and provide you with the extra calories needed for those strenuous all-day hikes.
+This aisle is great for sweet treats, spices, seasonings, and calorie-dense oils to flavor your backpacking meals.
+The added calories from oils, milk, and egg powders can make your meal more satisfying and provide the extra calories needed for those strenuous all-day hikes.

 • Spices